Inspired-glass - techy stuff!

 My little program ab-kiln-monitor-plot.py should be downloaded and placed in the /home/pi/Adafruit_Python_MAX31855/examples folder.
 You can download it here

-When you run it - (in a terminal window, change to the /home/pi/Adafruit_Python_MAX31855/examples folder and type python3 ab-kiln-monitor-plot.py) , you should find that the display in the terminal window shows
+When you run it - (in a terminal window, change to the /home/pi/Adafruit_Python_MAX31855/examples folder and type python3 ab-kilnmonitor.py) , you should find that the display in the terminal window shows

 and the graph of time vs temperature should display in a new window.

-Once you have this operating on the rpi's local screen, you can then set up the rpi's wi-fi connection, and log into the rpi using remote desktop connection on a Windows 10 pc (default log-in=pi, password=raspberry).
-For more details on wi-fi setup on the rpi - see this link.
-Also - this link
+Once you have this operating on the rpi's local screen, you can then set up the rpi's wi-fi connection, and log into the rpi using VNC - installing VNC Server on the Pi and VNC Viewer on your pc or phone etc. (default log-in=pi, password=raspberry).
+For more details on wi-fi setup on the rpi - plenty of references on Google.

 The long-term plan is to use the rpi to actually _control_ the kiln, rather than just monitor it.